evagabriela/WDI/curriculum/week-02/05-js-events/README.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*

 - Explain the concept of a 'callback' and how we can pass functions as arguments to other functions.
 - Explain why callbacks are important to asynchronous program flow.
+- Write event handlers for common events.
 - Define what `this` represents in the context of an event listener.
+- Utilize the event object to find out about events that have occurred and prevent the default action on anchors and submit buttons.

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*

-- Describe some concept
-- Explain how to do something
-- Do or build something
+- Access elements in the DOM using Vanilla JS
+- Add and remove elements to the DOM using Vanilla JS
+- Edit existing elements in the DOM using Vanilla JS

 ### INSTRUCTOR PREP
 *Before this lesson, instructors will need to:*

-- Tip: Have students open _entire_ starter_code folder in Sublime/Atom so that all folders/files for independent practice exercises will be easy to access during the lesson.
+- Have students open _entire_ starter_code folder in Sublime/Atom so that all folders/files for independent practice exercises will be easy to access during the lesson.

 ---
 <a name="opening"></a>
 ## Opening (5 mins)

 In order to create interactive and responsive sites, we'll often want to update the DOM based on our user's actions.

 For example, when a user _clicks_ on our site’s menu icon, a sidebar menu should slide out from the side of the page.
 Or, if a user _types_ an incorrect format into a form field, that field should become outlined in red.